 that I would bet most fly fishers would walk right past.
 And sure

 enough, there were a couple salmon parr in the mix.
 I didn't even

 take their pictures.
 They didn't come on a streamer so they wouldn't

 If you are just fishing for the fun of it rather than for a contest, which I am sure is why most people fish, the Ultralight Worm Fishing technique is worth a try.
 If you just can't imagine fishing with worms, by all means try it with an Overhand Worm and a small split shot.
 Chenille doesn't have the same density as a red wiggler, and although I have caught fish on the Overhand Worm without using any split shot at all, I do think at least one #10 shot will increase your catch.

 Now for those of you who can't even imagine fishing with an Overhand Worm, and I know you're out there, you could always just use a Kebari, but isn't that what you're doing now?
 Expand your boundaries!

 In the interest of expanding boundaries and trying new things, the previous week I tried a variation of the Overhand Worm that Carlos Blatt uses in Brazil to catch Peacock Bass.
 He uses yarn for the worm instead of chenille.
-I used a couple inches of Utah Killer Bug yarn, overhand knotted around the hook, but also with overhand knots at each end to keep the yarn from unraveling.
+I used a couple inches of the yarn I use for Frank Sawyer's Killer Bug, overhand knotted around the hook, but also with overhand knots at each end to keep the yarn from unraveling.
 I thought perhaps the yarn fibers would get caught on those funny teeth that trout have on their tongues, making the yarn worm very hard to spit out.